Private client law in United States (Federal): overview

 Gifts of intangible property by an NRA to a US citizen generally are not subject to US federal gift tax.

-An NRA is not entitled to the US$5.12 million lifetime gift tax exemption allowed for residents (see Question 8, Tax-free allowance: Annual exclusion).
-However, he or she can take advantage of:
+An NRA is not entitled to the US$5.25 million (US$5.34 million in 2014) lifetime gift tax exemption allowed for residents (see Question 8, Tax-free allowance: Annual exclusion).
+However, he can take advantage of:

 The annual exclusion (see Question 8, Tax-free allowance).

 Exemptions for direct payment of medical and educational expenses (section 2503(e), Code).

 The gift and estate tax rates for NRAs are the same as those for residents (see Question 8, Tax rates).

 As well as federal tax, US citizens and residents can be subject to estate and inheritance taxes imposed by certain states.
 GST tax applies to gifts to, or distributions from a trust to, a person who is two or more generations below that of the transferor (or to a trust solely for such persons).
 The rate of GST tax is 40% for such transfers, with a US$5.25 million exemption (US$5.34 million in 2014).